suites-dev/docs.suites.dev/docs/guides/sociable.md

 ### 3.2 Using `.expose()`

-List each dependency that should be real.
+List each dependency that should use its real implementation.

 ```typescript title="src/services/order.service.spec.ts"
 describe('OrderService', () => {